d-zone-org/d-zone/README.md

 Contained in the package are the server files and client files.

 Rename `discord-config-example.json` to `discord-config.json` and insert the login and server info for your Discord server(s). **You must specify _one_ `default` Discord server.** You can include multiple servers here, and as long as your bot can connect to them, they will be available for clients to view.
 You can password-protect a server from being viewed by a client by using the `password` property.
-If you want certain channels to be ignored, you can include the `ignoreChannels` property, which accepts an array of channel names or IDs, and ignores any messages in those channels.
-Alternatively, you can use the `listenChannels` property which works the same way but serves as a whitelist instead, so your bot will only relay messages in those channels.
-In addition, you can ignore specific users by including the `ignoreUsers` property, which accepts an array of user IDs (the long string of numbers, *not* username@1234).
-Finally, you can add an `alias` property to specify a custom name for the server instead of the actual server name.
+Check the [Configuration](https://github.com/vegeta897/d-zone/wiki/Configuration) reference for more info.

 You can automatically populate your `discord-config.json` with all your bot's servers by running `Update Configuration.bat`.
 Your token must be present in `discord-config.json`.